top of page

 Injuries Injuries increase pain and inflammation, interfering with nerve signaling and normal use of the injured part.

 Surgeries Surgery is controlled injury or trauma, which disrupts nerve signaling.
-The incision itself literally cuts through nerves, thus disrupting the normal process of communication and feedback between the brain and the involved body part.
+The incision itself literally cuts through nerves, thus disrupting the normal process of communication and feedback between the brain and the involved body part(s).

 Muscle imbalances When joints are not in their proper position due to muscles and connective tissue being too tight or weak, this can compromise balance.
-Joints need to be aligned i.e., where one bone meets another, in order for the brain to receive messages from a given body part, for instance, the legs and feet.
+Joints need to be aligned i.e., where one bone meets another, in order for the brain to receive messages from a given body part, for instance, the legs and/or feet.
 Think of the spine with all of its 24 (moving) vertebrae!
 This is one reason that good posture and a neutral spine are so important.

 Neurological conditions Certain conditions such as multiple sclerosis, Parkinson’s disease, and dementia greatly interfere with balance due to a compromised nervous system.

-Diabetic or other neuropathy Impairment to the nerves, particularly in the lower legs and feet, causes symptoms like numbness, tingling, and pain.
+Diabetic or other neuropathy Impairment to the nerves, particularly in the lower legs and feet, cause symptoms like numbness, tingling, and pain.
 Again, this interferes with nerve signaling between the brain and the feet, hindering balance.

 Sensory impairment Those who have eyesight or hearing loss are affected because they do not experience the expected visual and auditory cues needed to keep oneself from falling.
 They must rely on other tools and supports to navigate about safely.